 We even saw an email from Steve Jobs saying that the subscription service is designed for ‘newspaper’ style apps, but where does that leave developers of applications like Readability?

-Readability is an app that takes out adverts form website articles and delivers the content to the readers, who in turn pay a fee to read the articles, the company then pays publishers 70 percent of the revenue.
+Readability is an app that takes out adverts from website articles and delivers the content to the readers, who in turn pay a fee to read the articles.
+The company then pays publishers 70 percent of the revenue.

-Readability recently submitted their app to the app store, but it was turned down, they have just submitted the app again to Apple in the hope that it is approved.
+Readability recently submitted their app to the app store, but it was turned down.
+They have just submitted the app again to Apple in the hope that it is approved.
+The app’s rejection has raised questions about whether Apple’s subscription policy is too restrictive or if it needs to be more flexible to accommodate different types of content delivery services.

 via Gizmodo